 This exercise is all about imagining the environment.
-Try and spend at least ten minutes describing it on paper.

-After the first ten minutes you can do anything, you can save the location for later, you can add people, you could even throw the exercise away.
+Try and spend at least ten minutes describing this on paper.
+After the first ten minutes, you can save the location for later, you can add people, or you can even throw the exercise away.
 No matter what you do from there, you will have improved your ability to create a detailed setting.

-Prompt: No Adjectives
+Prompt: No Adjectives \